 AEM costs up to $1 million depending on the features and services used.
 Forrester states in its 2016 Vendor Landscape that the average cost is $360,000.

 Drupal is open source and has many free modules making it a vastly cheaper option, but Drupal does not come without its own cost.
 You will still need to implement and host your Drupal system.
 There are many companies that specialize in this.
 Drupal has a vast array of hosting options at virtually every price point.

 Both products will require you to look closely at your requirements and evaluate what is needed to reach your audience efficiently and securely.

 Drupal has a massive community that supports the open-source project.
-Drupal relies on peer-reviewed modules and code that makes up the system.
-The community also supports a dedicated Drupal security team that responds to new threats against Drupal.
+Drupal relies on peer-reviewed modules and code that make up the system.
+The community also supports a dedicated security team that responds to new threats against Drupal.

 Operating on Drupal or AEM at a large scale requires a team of people to maintain, manage, and develop content.

-Arbory Digital works primarily with AEM but many of our clients ask us about other options for their content management system needs.
-In my opinion, AEM and Drupal cover different needs for a business.
-AEM is the best most complete CMS or DXP for large enterprises, but it is a costly system to run.
+Arbory Digital works primarily with AEM, but many of our clients ask us about other options for their content management system needs.
+In my opinion, AEM and Drupal cover different needs of a business.
+AEM is the best, most complete CMS or DXP for large enterprises, but it is a costly system to run.
 Drupal is a cheaper option for companies that are operating on a smaller scale.
-As time goes on Drupal’s offerings will continue to expand as the community works to solve more complex problems while Adobe is targeting mid-level enterprises with more competitive pricing and more out-of-the-box solutions with Adobe as a Cloud Service.
+As time goes on, Drupal’s offerings will continue to expand as the community works to solve more complex problems while Adobe is targeting mid-level enterprises with more competitive pricing and more out-of-the-box solutions with Adobe as a Cloud Service.